-What the . . . what have we come to.
+What the . . .
 Cats were meant to guard the house against rats and mice, not be pampered with parsley; they're not even attracted to green stuff.
 Which reminds me.
 Why put carrots and peas in cat food?
 Padding obviously, and to make us gullible humans think that our beloveds would be healthier if they ate up their veg.
 Cats torture birds, not green beans: they rip flesh from bones with their pointy canines.

-Going back to our own feline, after nine years or so of trying to find something he will eat without flicking his tail in disgust, before walking away and a dog hoovering it up, I have discovered some tins in Leclerc.
+Going back to our own feline: after nine years or so of trying to find something he will eat without flicking his tail in disgust, before walking away and a dog hoovering it up, I have discovered a range of tins in Leclerc.
 Basic beyond basic: white tin with a budget cat on it: rabbit or beef flavour at about 30 centimes!